OrenKogan/goldenRoute/README.md

   		therefore =>
 		fX ** 2 + fY ** 2 + 2 * V * T * (fX * cos(alpha) + fY * sin (alpha)) + (V * T) ** 2 = (U * T ) ** 2

-		now that we have a more simplified equestion we will tranform the equstion to a standart quadratic formula to solve for T => ax ** 2 + bx + c
+		now that we have a more simplified equestion we will tranform the equation to a standart quadratic formula to solve for T => ax ** 2 + bx + c

   		T ** 2 * (V ** 2 - U ** 2) + 2 * V * (fX * cos(alpha) + fY * sin (alpha)) * T + fX ** 2 + fY ** 2 = 0

  		now we can just use the standard quadratic function to find T.

-   		because we rasied the equasion to the power of two we might get an additional false answer, therefore we pick the smallest valid one.
+   		because we rasied the equation to the power of two we might get an additional false answer, therefore we pick the smallest valid one.

 **BONUS 2: Missile Rerouting to Avoid a Safe Zone**